4th shooting incident in 3 days

 Upon arrival, police encountered 19-year-old Kokomo resident Da'Shawn Brown, who police believe was involved in the incident.
 Brown was arrested on charges of possession of a stolen firearm, a Level 6 felony, and a misdemeanor charge of carrying a handgun without a license, the release indicated.

-Police are also searching for a dark-colored vehicle that was in the area around the same time that they believe was also involved in the incident, the release noted, though the make and model, as well as the identity of the suspect are not unknown at this time.
+Police are also searching for a dark-colored vehicle that was in the area around the same time that they believe was also involved in the incident, though the make and model, as well as the identity of the suspect are not unknown at this time, according to the release.

+No other information was released about Wednesday's shooting as of Thursday evening.

 No injuries were reported in Wednesday's incident, and police are asking any potential witnesses or any residents near that area with surveillance systems to contact the department.